performant-software/Neatline/docs/final/records-overview.md

   - **Default Focus**: The lat/lon coordinates that the map zooms to when the record is selected.
   - **Default Zoom**: The zoom level that the map zooms to when the record is selected.

-## Neatline Records vs. Omeka Items
+## Neatline records vs. Omeka items

 Even though all records share the same data model, they can be divided into two basic categories - _exhibit-specific_ records that exist just inside of a single exhibit, and _item-backed_ records that link back to items in the Omeka collection.
 The two types behave exactly the same, with one exception - if a Neatline record is associted with an Omeka item, the record's "Title" and "Body" fields will be automatically compiled from the content in the Omeka item.
 The title will be filled in with the item's Dublin Core "Title" field, and the "Body" will be populated with the compiled metadata output of the entire item.
 Once the association is established, the content in the Neatline record will be automatically updated whenever the Omeka record is changed.